Dutch Oven Potatoes

 How to Make Dutch Oven Idaho Potatoes

-Back home in New York City, I set about recreating this dish, but minus the cream of mushroom soup because I just wanted to kick it up a notch, and minus the campfire because my Super would have been really pissed.
+Back home in New York City, I set about recreating this dish.
+I skipped the canned cream of mushroom soup because I just wanted to kick it up a notch.
+And I also skipped the campfire because my Super would have been really pissed.
 I used fresh mushrooms, and a pile of leeks (just because I had them) and also some onions.

 Place 1/3 of the potatoes in a Dutch oven or other heavy ovenproof pot with a lid.